OJWatson/iran-ascertainment/README.md

     analysis/
         |
-        ├── 01_xxxxx /           # analysis scripts used for generating figures
+        ├── xxxxx /             # analysis scripts used for generating figures
         |
-        ├── figures/              # location of figures produced by the analysis scripts
+        ├── plots/              # location of figures produced by the analysis scripts
         |
         ├── data/
         │   ├── DO-NOT-EDIT-ANY-FILES-IN-HERE-BY-HAND
         │   ├── raw_data/       # data obtained from elsewhere
         │   └── derived_data/   # data generated during the analysis
         |
-        ├── src/                # orderly files
+        ├── tables/             # location of tables produced by the analysis scripts

 ### Compendium DOI: